PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/Azure-Tenant-SSO-from-Matt-Boswell.md

 1. add Custom Domain to the Azure Tenant
 2. install and configure AD Connect on a vm joined to the traditional AD
-3. chrome regedit to whitelist the Azure url
+3. chrome regedit to whitelist the Azure url (e.g. `*.openvista.net,*.rcmcloud.net,https://autologon.microsoftazuread-sso.com`)

 medspherecsp.onmicrosoft.com
 mcsplab.cloud